mattgaidica/pClampTools/README.md

 # pClampTools
 Tools to get out of pClamp and into MATLAB.
+Make sure to add /helpers to MATLAB path.

 * See test_loadVclampAbf to load ABF data into MATLAB
 * See test_abf2DDT to get out of pClamp and into Plexon Offline Sorter (OFS)